3.2 Storm Procedures / Closings

 Closings or delayed openings are coordinated with the town offices in the following manner:

 - If Chelmsford town offices are closed due to severe weather, the library will also be closed.
 A message will be put on the library phone system by 7:30AM.
 Tech services staff that normally come in prior to that time should delay their start time on days of inclement weather and adjust their schedule accordingly.
-When possible, the web page and social media sites will also be updated to include storm closings and delays.
+When possible, the website homepage and social media sites will also be updated to include storm closings and delays.
 In inclement weather, Library staff should call the library number – 1-978-256-5521 after 7:30 AM or before heading into work.
 If power outages prohibit library staff from updating phone messages or telephone messages, then library management will text all department heads available and the department heads will notify their staff as they can.

 - If Chelmsford town offices are delayed due to inclement weather, the library will also have a delayed opening at 11 AM.
 Again, notification procedures will be followed as listed above.
 If the snowfall necessitates street plowing then the library parking lot must be plowed (and/or sanded and de-iced, whatever conditions warrant) in order to open to the public.
 The Custodian will call the town department of public works if parking lot has not been plowed when he arrives.
 He will also notify the senior staff person in charge for the day when the plowing is completed and the library is able to be opened.
 If the library and staff parking lots are still not plowed in time for an 11 AM opening, staff reporting to work should park across the street in the shopping plaza.
 The library will open to the public once the parking lot has been plowed.